capriisun28/impulsed-membrane-deflection/README.md

 Same as above, but plotted at each time steps also comprises the gifs shown in the meeting.

 **plot_individual_modes**:
 Plotting the individual modes of the displacement response.

-In this case, only w_1_1 is being plotted as a sanity check.
+**plot_individual_modes_for_poster**:
+Same as above functionality, allows for plotting multiple mode responses over a time window on the same plot.

 **plot_velocity_imparted_over_time**:
 The velocity the membrane is "kicked" to everytime it encounters an impulse.
 Mainly this plot is used to make sure that the velocity is updating correctly.
 When plotted, should look somewhat like a floor function with jumps, because plotted velocity values only change when an impulse is incident.